 From a technological standpoint, recent advances in fields including data management, information processing and automation open the door for dramatically more efficient and effective technology transfer.
 Artificial intelligence (AI) and machine learning can be leveraged to help improve the efficiency of technology transfer by identifying potential targets through matchmaking algorithms.

 While new technologies may help, what may be most important are new strategies for tech transfer.
 DoE’s National Labs provide an example.
-The agency is seeking to improve its technology transfer to the private sector through innovation summits that share information and ideas between industry, universities, manufacturers, investors, customers, and experts from the agency’s R&D complex.
-DoE’s Technology Commercialization Fund matches private dollars to promote promising energy technologies for commercial purposes.46 And recently, the agency began identifying potential commercialization pathways in terms of the breadth of market opportunities and the challenges of integration with existing systems and supply chains.
+The agency is seeking to improve its technology transfer to the private sector through innovation summits that share information and ideas between industry, universities, manufacturers, investors, customers and experts from the agency’s R&D complex.
+DoE’s Technology Commercialisation Fund matches private dollars to promote promising energy technologies for commercial purposes.46 And recently, the agency began identifying potential commercialisation pathways in terms of the breadth of market opportunities and the challenges of integration with existing systems and supply chains.

 As the effects of climate change become increasingly visible in extreme weather events, climate risk disclosure is gaining momentum around the world.
 As National Economic Council director Brian Deese observed, “Our modern financial system was built on the assumption that the climate was stable … [T]oday, it’s clear that we no longer live in such a world.”49